 - Providing emergency grants to food banks

-How Can You Help Your Local Food Bank Survive?
+How Can You Help Your Local Food Bank Survive into 2021?

-"Even if you can't donate [cash], you can spread the word so people know about the food bank," he says.
-Raising awareness for its new text-for-food service is particularly important.
+"Even if you can't donate , you can spread the word so people know about the food bank," he says.
+Raising awareness for its text-for-food service, which launched in spring 2020, is particularly important.
 By texting "FINDFOOD" or "COMIDA" to 888-976-2232, clients can find the closest food distribution site to keep themselves and their families fed.
 "The need is tremendous, everyone wants to help, and even letting your network know about the food bank's services can make a difference."